vickymahfudy/E-commerce_RFM_Clustering/README.md

-# RFM Analysis and Clustering Analysis
+# RFM Analysis and Cluster Analysis

 This project is used for Advanced Assignment on RevoU Data Analytics Program.